karlvr/consistent.js/README.md

 To get an array of DOM nodes that have been bound to a scope, and that have declared bindings (e.g. have `ct...` attributes), you can use the `nodes()` function.
 Even if a node has been passed to a Consistent scope’s `bind` function, if a node doesn’t declare bindings then it will not be included in the result from `nodes()`.

 `nodes()` includes any bound nodes in child scopes as well.
-If you don’t want to include child scopes, use the `nodesLocal()` function instead.
+If you don’t want to include child scopes, pass true for the optional `includeParents` parameter, e.g. `nodes(false)`.

 Note that DOM nodes that define a repeating section (i.e. have a `ct-repeat` declaration) are not included in the result from `nodes()`, as those nodes no longer exist in the DOM.
 However, as nodes from child scopes are included the result may include the repeated nodes if they declare bindings.